biril/backbone-faux-server/README.md

 	trigger the route's handler (both the URL-expression and the method should match for the handler to be invoked). `httpMethod` may also be set to '*' to create a match-all-methods handler; one that will be invoked whenever `urlExp` matches the model's (or collection's) URL _regardless_ of method.
-Omitting the parameter or setting to a falsy value has the same effect.
+Omitting the parameter has the same effect.
 In the scope of a match-all-methods handler, the HTTP method currently being handled may be acquired by querying the `context` parameter for `context.httpMethod`.
 Note that when `Backbone.emulateHTTP` is set to true or `emulateHTTP` is passed as an inline option during sync, 'create', 'update', 'patch' and 'delete' will all be mapped to POST.
 In this case `context.httpMethod` will be set to POST and the true HTTP method being handled may be acquired by querying `context.httpMethodOverride`.
 * `handler`: The handler to be invoked when both route's URL-expression and route's method match.
 A do-nothing handler will be used if one is not provided.
 Its signature should be